Scarlett Coten – Mectoub, 2016

 “What is ‘Mectoub’?
 It is a standpoint, a relationship I decided to have with men who were strangers to me.”

-Scarlett Coten (*1958) works as a free-lance photographer on long-term projects set mostly in the Arab world.
-After graduating from the Ecole Nationale Supérieure de la Photographie in Arles, she travelled to Egypt in 2000 to produce her first important series.
-For ‘Still Alive’, she spent months accompanying Beduins in the Sinai Desert.
-She has been working on her ‘Mectoub’ portrait project since 2012.
+Born in 1958, Coten works as a free-lance photographer on long-term projects set mostly in the Arab world.
+After graduating from the École nationale supérieure de la photographie in Arles, she travelled to Egypt in 2000 to produce her first important series.
+For “Still Alive”, she spent months accompanying Bedouins in the Sinai Desert.
+The series was published in 2009 by Actes Sud Beaux Arts.
+She has been working on her “Mectoub” portrait project since 2012.
 It has already been exhibited on a number of occasions.